kukuchta/CareLight/README.md

 <img src="./Documents/Media/2.jpg" width="15%" height="15%"> <img src="./Documents/Media/3.jpg" width="15%" height="15%"> <img src="./Documents/Media/4.jpg" width="15%" height="15%"> <img src="./Documents/Media/5.jpg" width="15%" height="15%">

 CareLight is a DIY project that provides a simple color LED indicator over WiFi for people with diabetes who use Medtronic's 740g/780g insulin pumps.
 It connects with Medtronic's CareLink cloud and downloads current glucose level data.
+To build it, there are only two cheap modules needed, so it should not be too problematic.

 This project is still in its early development stage, and I might not be aware of all existing constraints.
 The project has been tested on a 740G pump and a CareLink account created for a patient based in Poland.
 Any tests or issues reported for other configurations are highly appreciated.

-It's my free-time hobby project, so quick and extensive support is rather unlikely, but I'll try my best ;)
+It's my free-time hobby project, so I cannot guarantee any support ;)

 ## Disclaimer and Warning